UCSD-ANF/puppet-antelope/README.md

 ## Usage

+## Facts

+This module includes Facter facts for several things related to Antelope.
+It also optionally manages the contents of a fact called `antelope_services`, described below.

 ### The `antelope services` fact
 By default, this module will try to create a fact called `antelope_services` which contains a comma separated list of all of the system services created by